 Regulatory authorities administer the National Quality Framework (NQF) in each state and territory, usually as part of that state or territory’s education department or agency.

 In most cases the regulatory authority is the first point of contact for providers.
 They are responsible for:

-- granting approvals, including provider approval, service approval and supervisor certificates
+- granting approvals, including provider approval and service approvals

 - assessing and rating services against the National Quality Standard